Reedley College

-Reedley College (Reedley or RC) is a public community college in Reedley, California.
+Reedley College (Reedley or RC) is a public community college in Reedley, California, United States.
 It is a part of the California Community Colleges system within the State Center Community College District (SCCCD).
 It is accredited by the WASC Accrediting Commission for Community and Junior Colleges.
 The college offers associate degrees.

 History

-Reedley College was founded in May 1926, as Reedley Junior College, on the campus of Reedley High School.
-It became a full community college on July 1, 1946.
-In 1954, the school district voted to move Reedley College to its own campus.
-In 1956, it moved to its present location on 420 acre of what was once a part of the historic Thomas Law Reed Ranch, 300 acre of which remain in use as farmland.
+Reedley College was founded in May 1926 as Reedley Junior College on the campus of Reedley High School.
+It became independent from the high school on July 1, 1946.
+In 1954, the school district voted to establish a separate campus for the college, and moved to its present location in 1956 on 420 acre of land that had been part of the historic Thomas Law Reed Ranch.
+About 300 acre of the property remain in use as farmland.
 In 1963, the college joined the SCCCD.
-The school was renamed Kings River Community College in 1980.
-However, by popular demand, the name Reedley College was restored in July 1998.
+The college was renamed Kings River Community College in 1980, but the name Reedley College was restored in July 1998.

-Reedley's aviation program added five Skyleader 600 light-sport aircraft in 2023.

-College centers

-Reedley College has two college centers, Madera Community College Center and Oakhurst Community College Center.

-The Madera Community College Center is located in Madera, California on 114 acre of donated land.
-It was originally opened at its current site in 1996 and has slowly continued to expand since.
-The newest addition to the campus was the construction of the 50000 sqft. academic village which houses state of the art computer and science labs as well as additional classroom and office space.
-Future expansion projects are being planned.
-The campus currently offers some associate degree majors as well as general education courses transferable to four-year universities.
-In 2020 the Madera Community College center became a stand alone community college.

-The Oakhurst Community College Center is located in Oakhurst, California and opened at its current location in 1996 on 2.6 acre of land.
-The center is housed in four buildings adjacent to the town's library.

-Clovis Community College, formerly known as the Willow International Center, was a Reedley College Center until July 1, 2015, when it became a separate campus of the State Center Community College District.
+Reedley College has served as the parent institution for three college centers.
+Clovis Community College, then known as the Willow International Center, was a center of Reedley College until July 1, 2015, when it became a separate campus of the SCCCD.
+Madera Community College opened at its current site in 1996 on 114 acre of donated land and remained a center of Reedley College until 2020, when it became a separate campus of the district.
+The Oakhurst Community College Center in Oakhurst opened at its current location in 1996 on 2.6 acre of land.
+It became a center of Madera Community College when Madera became a separate campus.

 Housing

-Reedley College is one of the only community colleges in the state of California to house students on campus.
-Sequoia Hall houses 40 women and 100 men.
+Reedley College is one of just 13 community colleges in the state of California to offer on-campus housing to students.
+Sequoia Hall houses 100 women and 100 men.
 Sequoia Hall is located on the southern corner of the campus.
-One wing is for women and the other wing is for men.
 Construction of a new Sequoia Hall to replace the original aging facility started during the summer of 2008 and was completed in spring of 2010.
 The original building was razed.